MicrosoftDocs/quantum-docs-pr/articles/machines/index.md

 Both are defined in the `Microsoft.Quantum.Simulation.Simulators` namespace.

 * A [full state vector simulator](xref:microsoft.quantum.machines.full-state-simulator), the `QuantumSimulator` class.
+* A [simple resources estimator](xref:microsoft.quantum.machines.resources-estimator), the `ResourcesEstimator` class, it allows a top level analysis of the resources needed to run a quantum algorithm.
-* A [trace-based resource estimator](xref:microsoft.quantum.machines.qc-trace-simulator.intro), the `QCTraceSimulator` class.
+* A [trace-based resource estimator](xref:microsoft.quantum.machines.qc-trace-simulator.intro), the `QCTraceSimulator` class, it allows advanced analysis of resources consumptions for the algorithm's entire call-graph.

 ## Writing a Classical Driver Program